 Welcome to the UMN Morris Community

 We’re excited to welcome you to the UMN Morris community!
 You may have questions about UMN Morris, its programs and services that are available to you and your student, and how to best help your student succeed here.
-This guide outlines the many offices, programs, and resources that can help you as the family member of a UMN Morris student.
+This guide outlines the many offices, programs, and resources that can help you as the family member or supporter of a UMN Morris student.

 The UMN Morris Family Portal is your connection to the information you need when you need it.
 In the portal, you can do all of the following.